The Welfare Rights Service can assist you with most aspects of debt.

 A useful webpage describing how to prioritise debts can be found on the Step Change website.

 The Big Difference Scheme

-Seven Trent have a scheme that can reduce your liability to pay water charges by up to 90% depending on your income and expenditure.
-It also helps in dealing with your water debt as well as your ongoing charges because if you are given the biggest discount then you may have to pay the arrears back at low levels such as £1 per month You need to be aware that an application can show on your credit report so you may wish to consider this before you apply make the application.
+Seven Trent's 'The Big Difference Scheme' can reduce your liability to pay water charges by up to 90% depending on your total household gross income.
+It also helps in dealing with your water debt as well as your ongoing charges because if you are given the biggest discount then you may have to pay the arrears back at low levels such as £1 per month You need to be aware that an application can show on your credit report so you may wish to consider this before you apply to make an application.

 You can apply yourself or with the help of an advisor.
 Details can be found on the Severn Trent website.

 You may save money by switching to a water meter.
 You might want to consider this if your water usage is low, for example if you live alone and the rateable value of your property is high.
 You will want to be sure that this will benefit you as if you live in a water shortage area you may not be allowed to change back by your supplier.
 If you want to calculate if this is going to help you there is a calculator from the Consumer Council for Water.

 If you are already on a water meter then you may be able to get a reduction if you are in receipt of some benefits and have certain medical conditions that mean you have a high water usage.
 This is provided by the WaterSure scheme.
 The details for the Seven Trent scheme can be found on their website.